 Using the Material Station

-With the Ultimaker S5 Pro Bundle and the Material Station, filament is automatically kept at the recommended humidity.
+With the Ultimaker S5 Pro Bundle and the Material Station, the filament is automatically kept at the recommended humidity, however it does not actively dry the filament.
 The reliable humidity-controlled storage chamber maintains the loaded spools in optimum condition.
 More information about the Material Station can be read on this page.